 My name is Svenja Kleinz and I’m currently in my sixth semester of a degree in biological and geographical sciences at the University of Koblenz.
-Before I trained as a media specialist and currently I’m doing an internship in Digital Marketing at Bayer.
+Before I trained as a media emotional support animal letter specialist and currently I’m doing an internship in Digital Marketing at Bayer.
 You say this doesn’t fit together?
 I’d say yes it does!

 The biological and geographical sciences course at the University of Koblenz combines science-based modules with a range of other interesting subjects including scientific English, business studies and marketing.
 Thanks to my previous training, I was able to have some of these modules approved in advance, leaving me free to take part in an optional three-month internship during my sixth semester.